 Transmission pipelines deliver natural gas and NGL to distribution systems, end‑users or other downstream pipelines.

 AltaGas uses its market knowledge and expertise to create value by buying and reselling natural gas; providing gas transportation, storage and gas marketing for producers; and sourcing gas supply for some of the Corporation’s processing assets.

 The Gas segment also includes expansion projects and projects under development.

 AltaGas’ Power segment is engaged in the generation and sale of electricity and ancillary services in Western Canada and the United States, all of which are under long‑term contracts with the exception of the Alberta assets and Pomona.
 AltaGas continues to expand its geographic footprint and to capitalize on the demand for clean energy sources, while increasing earnings, cash flow stability, and predictability.

-Power, which includes generation assets located across North America with 1,688 megawatts of power generation capacity from hydro, gas-fired, wind, and biomass assets, and 20 MW of energy storage, along with an additional 1,253 megawatts of assets under development.
+Power, which includes generation assets located across North America with 1,688 megawatts of gross capacity, all from natural gas and renewable sources, and 20 MW of energy storage, along with an additional 1,253 megawatts of assets under development.